pjf/pjf.github.io/personal/_posts/2014-02-17-is-social-media-making-us-antisocial.md

 I'm sure part of the reason for these changes is the sheer number of people with whom I interact with on-line.
-If you were to go back a decade ago, I had *dozens* of people in my instant messanger contact list.
+If you were to go back a decade ago, I had *dozens* of people in my instant messenger contact list.
 Today, my Facebook friends number in the *hundreds*.

 I don't yet have enough evidence to say that this is becoming an